Gratiano

 Why is Gratiano so important if he is not a principal character?

-The question captures one of the play's most interesting structural choices, and the answer is that Gratiano's importance operates at the level of register rather than plot.
-He has no central plot arc — he does not woo Portia (Bassanio does), he does not save Antonio (Portia does), he does not generate the comic geometry (Shylock's bond and Portia's caskets do).
+His importance works at the level of register rather than plot.
+He has no central arc – he does not woo Portia (Bassanio does), does not save Antonio (Portia does), and does not generate the comic machinery (Shylock's bond and Portia's caskets do).
 What he does is voice the Christian community's reflexive positions at their most exposed.
-His "Let me play the fool" speech in 1.1 gives the comedy its philosophical opening; his "gentle and no Jew" line in 2.6 articulates the religious-conversion pun that runs through the elopement; his "second Daniel" lines in 4.1 expose the religious aggression that the more careful Christian characters tend to soften; his closing couplet in 5.1 sets the play's final register.
-Hazlitt's "very admirable subordinate character" formulation captures the placement exactly: Gratiano is structurally subordinate to the play's principals, but his function is to articulate, at the level of speech, the positions the principals hold but do not always say.
-Modern criticism has increasingly read Gratiano as the play's diagnostic voice — the figure who reveals what the more polished Christian characters are also thinking.
-The reading is structurally defensible.
-Bassanio would not call Shylock an "infidel" in court, but Bassanio does not need to, because Gratiano does it for him.
-The friendship structure of the Christian circle is therefore not flat — Gratiano is the figure whose register the more careful figures rely on to do work they would rather not do themselves.
+The "Let me play the fool" speech in A1S1 gives the comedy its philosophical opening; the "gentle and no Jew" line in A2S6 carries the religious-conversion pun that runs through the elopement; the "second Daniel" lines in A4S1 expose the aggression the more careful Christians tend to soften; the closing couplet in A5S1 sets the play's final register.
+William Hazlitt's phrase "a very admirable subordinate character" (1817) captures the placement exactly: Gratiano is subordinate to the principals, but his job is to say out loud the things they hold but do not always voice.
+Modern criticism has increasingly read him as the play's diagnostic voice – the figure who reveals what the more polished Christians are also thinking.
+The reading is defensible: Bassanio would not call Shylock an "infidel" in court, but he does not need to, because Gratiano does it for him.
+His marriage works the same way – a comic parallel to the principal match, which he announces by frankly tracking it to Bassanio's:

 What is the "gentle/Gentile" pun and how does it work?